reiver/article-20250315/README.md

 Sonic,
 and many, many others.

+So, **who** is on Farcaster‽
-Farcaster is not only a home for many from this latter camp of the blockchain community, but — it is home for many of the wealthy and influential of this latter camp.
+Farcaster is not only a home for many from this _latter camp_ of the blockchain community, but — it is home for many of the wealthy and influential of this latter camp.

+Although, it should be noted that, at least at the time of writing, Twitter (now renamed 𝕏) is also a home for this _latter camp_.
+And, perhaps ....

 ...